dannguyen/screenpy/README.md

     - `i`: Capture screen in interactive mode (hit **Spacebar** to toggle between mouse-selection and window-selection)
     - `o`: Do not capture window shadow if in window-selection mode
     - `r`: Do not include screenshot meta data
-- Optimizes the saved image and saves it to `./myfiles/images/some-screenshot.png`
+- Uses the [Python Pillow library](http://pillow.readthedocs.io/) to optimize the image and saves it to `./myfiles/images/some-screenshot.png`
 - Outputs easy-to-copy-and-paste markup for my blog/guide/docs, e.g.

     ```